On Amicable Numbers

 and put \(q=3r-1\), so that

 But now, because \(40\) is an abundant number, either \(5\) or \(4\) must be cancelled.

-\begin{itemize} \item[\(\alpha\))] Cancel \(5\) and let \(r=5s-1\); we get and the numbers\footnote{Typo: \(x-1=470s-73\) in original. \JE} \(x-1=270s-73\), \(3x-1=810s-217\) must be prime.
+\begin{itemize} \item[\(\alpha\))] Let \(5\) be cancelled and let \(r=5s-1\); we get and the numbers\footnote{Typo: \(x-1=470s-73\) in original. \JE} \(x-1=270s-73\), \(3x-1=810s-217\) must be prime.
 And lest three enters anew into the numerator, the cases \(s=3\alpha-1\) are to be excluded.\footnote{It is to be observed indeed that the numerator is never divisible by \(3\). \FR} And hence nothing is found.